European Confederation: Planning

-Ribbentrop envisioned that as soon as Germany had gained significant military victory, the heads of states who were concerned would be invited to a safe meeting place, away from the reach of Allied bombers, such as Salzburg (perhaps at Klessheim Palace) or Vienna, where the instrument for bringing the European Confederation into being would be solemnly signed.
+Ribbentrop envisioned that as soon as Germany had gained the significant military victory, the heads of states who were concerned would be invited to a safe meeting place, away from the reach of Allied bombers, such as Salzburg (perhaps at Klessheim Palace) or Vienna, where the instrument for bringing the European Confederation into being would be solemnly signed.
 The states in question were Germany, Italy, France, Denmark, Norway, Finland, Slovakia, Hungary, Romania, Bulgaria, Croatia, Serbia and Greece.
 Spain's participation was anticipated but uncertain in the view of the Spanish neutrality in the war.
-The March 1943 memorandum stated that if any other states were established in territories that were occupied by Germany, they too would be invited to join.
+The March 1943 memorandum stated that if any other states were established in territories occupied by Germany, they, too, would be invited to join.
 Sweden, Switzerland and Portugal were not expected to join as long as the war continued, but their membership was not seen as being of great importance.

-The diplomat Cécil von Renthe-Fink submitted a draft to Ribbentrop that also discussed the possibility of the Baltic Countries, Belgium, the Netherlands and even Russia (under the rule of Vlasov's movement) joining the Confederation.
+The diplomat Cécil von Renthe-Fink submitted a draft to Ribbentrop that also discussed the possibility of Lithuania, Latvia, Estonia, Belgium, the Netherlands and even Russia (under the rule of Vlasov's movement) joining the Confederation.
 The draft also mentioned that the admission of countries that were projected to be annexed by Greater Germany would not incite those countries towards nationalism, but would be the first step in drawing them into Germany's political sphere (see Greater Germanic Reich).
 Poland's admission to the Confederation was, according to Renthe-Fink, out of the question.

 The draft of the Act stated that the Confederation's purpose was to ensure that wars never again break between European peoples.
 Its members were to be sovereign states that guaranteed the freedom, the national character and the political independence of other member states.

 The organisation of the internal affairs of each member state was to be its respective sovereign decision.
 The member states were to defend the interests of Europe and protect the Continent from external enemies.
-European economy was to reorganised in mutual agreement between the member states, with internal custom and other barriers progressively abolished.
+European economy was to be reorganised in mutual agreement between the member states, with internal custom and other barriers progressively abolished.
 Also, trans-European rail, autobahn, waterway and airline networks were all to be developed according to a common plan.

 The Confederation was to be partly based on earlier diplomatic treaties signed between the Axis powers: the Italian-German Pact of Steel, the Tripartite Pact and the Anti-Comintern Pact.

 The questions of potential territorial adjustments, such as Banat, the Hungarian-Romanian border and Italy's claims to French territory, were to be dealt with, not in the Act of the Confederation, but in separate final peace settlements.